Melvin J. Berman Hebrew Academy

-The Melvin J. Berman Hebrew Academy, referred to locally as Berman or The Hebrew Academy, is a coed Modern Orthodox Jewish day school serving the greater Washington area.
+The Melvin J. Berman Hebrew Academy, referred to locally as Berman or The Hebrew Academy, is an American coeducational Jewish Modern Orthodox day school serving the greater Washington area.
 It is in Aspen Hill, Maryland, with a Rockville postal address.

 The school has grades from Pre-K to 12.
 It was founded in 1944.
 The school moved to its current location in Aspen Hill in 1999, site of the former Robert E. Peary High School.
 It changed its name from the Hebrew Academy of Greater Washington to its current name after its benefactor Melvin J. Berman in the process.
 The student body consists of roughly 700 students, including about 190 in the Upper School.
 There were about 200 students in the 2014-2015 school year.
 The school has a dual curriculum including secular subjects and judaics, with the school day generally split in order to cover both curricula.
 The NETA program serves as the Hebrew language curriculum for the school.
 As of 2024, the high school is ranked as one of the top 40 Jewish high schools in the nation.